Gunners’ Day: September 28

 The artillery’s role in supporting infantry and armoured units through firepower has been paramount in various campaigns, from colonial-era battles to modern-day conflicts.

 Following India’s independence in 1947, the Regiment of Artillery played a decisive role in numerous operations, including the wars of 1947-48, 1965, 1971, and the Kargil War of 1999.
-It has evolved from utilising basic artillery pieces to now operating sophisticated systems such as multi-barrel rocket launchers, guided missiles, and advanced radar systems.
+It has evolved from utilizing basic artillery pieces to now operating sophisticated systems such as multi-barrel rocket launchers, guided missiles, and advanced radar systems.

 Major Achievements of Artillery Regiment